 HESI THRIVE Grant Application

 The HESI THRIVE Research Grant Program has a two-step application process.
 A letter of intent is required in advance of submitting a full grant application.
 Only investigators who have submitted a letter of intent and have been invited to submit a formal grant application will be considered for THRIVE funding.
-For more information on how to submit a letter of intent, please refer to the Letter of Intent Instructions on the HESI THRIVE website.
-The 2016 deadline for letters of intent is 15 July 2016.
+Information and Timelines for the 2018 Application Process to follow.

 The following instructions are for investigators who have already submitted a letter of intent and have been invited to submit a full grant application to THRIVE.
 Funding requests are limited to a maximum of US $50,000 total (direct costs only) for a maximum month period.